patiencemanzen/big-data-analytic-powerbi/readme.md

 - Kaggle community for providing the Uber Fares Dataset
 - Power BI development team for visualization capabilities
 - Python data science community for open-source libraries
-- AUCA faculty for academic guidance and support

 ---

 *🌟 This project demonstrates the power of data analytics in transforming raw transportation data into actionable business intelligence, showcasing the intersection of technology, analytics, and strategic decision-making in the modern data-driven economy.*